 Barnard Reserves, the circulating Zine collection, the Media collection and core collections of the Barnard Archives are housed in the LeFrak Center, as are newly acquired circulating books (see the LeFrak Center first floor floorplan).
 We are continuing to purchase books in accordance with our Collection Development Policy.
 With strength in women's studies, dance, art, and literature, the collections are built and actively managed in collaboration with the Barnard faculty.
 The collection is fully integrated into the Columbia University Library system and is searchable through the CLIO Catalog, the shared online catalog.

 The Archives and Special Collections are located in 114 LeFrak, and serve as the permanent repository for the records of the College from its founding in 1889 to the present day.
 The Archives document the history of the College and provide source material to administrators, alums, students, faculty, and other members of the Barnard College and Columbia University communities, as well as to outside researchers.
 The Archives also also seek to acquire Special Collections materials that relate to broader issues of Feminism; Women’s, Sexuality, and Gender Studies; the history of the education of women and female-identified individuals in the United States; and the history of dance.
 The majority of Archives collections are located off-site for the duration of construction but can be requested.

-The Barnard Zine collection consists primarily of zines written by women with an emphasis on zines by women of color, as well as zines on feminism and femme identity by people of all genders.
+The Barnard Zine Library consists primarily of zines written by women with an emphasis on zines by women of color, as well as zines on feminism and femme identity by people of all genders.
 Zines offer both contemporary and future researchers a unique insight into today's feminist culture.
-The circulating collection of zines is located on the second floor, while an archival collection is held in the Barnard Archives.
-Both collections are cataloged and searchable through CLIO.
+The circulating collection of zines is located on open shelves in the LeFrak Center (see floorplan), while an archival collection is held in the Barnard Archives.
+Both collections are cataloged and searchable through the CLIO Catalog.